JonZeolla/lab-BlockCipherCryptography/ecb-mode/encrypt-ecb-images/README.md

 7. Open the original `filename.jpg` along with the new `filename.ecb.ppm` and compare/enjoy.
 Any reasonably capable image viewer (MacOS's Preview, for instance) should be able to open `.ppm` files.

-8. Go back to step 3 with another image, or try encrypting the same image body again with a different password.
+8. Go back to step 3 with another image in this directory (or go dig some up yourself).
+You can also try encrypting the same image body again with a different password for different results.